KieniL/kerberos_slackware/README.md

 An ansible galaxy role was generated to handle installation and configuration

-From https://karellen.blogspot.com/2014/03/mit-kerberos-for-slackware.html I found that the configure should have some parameters
+The steps taken are from: https://karellen.blogspot.com/2014/03/mit-kerberos-for-slackware.html

-It installs haveged to have more entropy for randomize data in kerberos
+It installs haveged and rng-tools to have more entropy for randomize data in kerberos

 You can see the entropy with this command: cat /proc/sys/kernel/random/entropy_avail

+## Obtain a ticket from client

+Have this installed:
+sudo apt-get install krb5-user

+Configure /etc/krb5.conf

+kinit PRINCIPALNAME